mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

     |-- package.json
 ```

-* `/e2e/cypress/tests/fixtures` or {{<newtabref href="https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Fixture-Files" title="Fixture Files">}}:
+* `/e2e-tests/cypress/tests/fixtures` or {{<newtabref href="https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Fixture-Files" title="Fixture Files">}}:
     - Fixtures are used as external pieces of static data that can be used by tests.
     - Typically used with the `cy.fixture()` command and most often when stubbing network requests.
-* `/e2e/cypress/tests/integration` or {{<newtabref href="https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Test-files" title="Test Files">}}:
+* `/e2e-tests/cypress/tests/integration` or {{<newtabref href="https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Test-files" title="Test Files">}}:
     - Subfolder naming convention depends on test grouping, which is usually based on the general functional area (e.g. `/e2e/cypress/tests/integration/messaging/` for "Messaging").
-* `/e2e/cypress/tests/plugins` or {{<newtabref href="https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Plugins-file" title="Plugin Files">}}:
+* `/e2e-tests/cypress/tests/plugins` or {{<newtabref href="https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Plugins-file" title="Plugin Files">}}:
     - A convenience mechanism that automatically includes plugins before running every single `spec` file.
-* `/e2e/cypress/tests/support` or {{<newtabref href="https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Support-file" title="Support Files">}}:
+* `/e2e-tests/cypress/tests/support` or {{<newtabref href="https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Support-file" title="Support Files">}}:
     - A support file is a place for reusable behaviour such as custom commands or global overrides that are available and can be applied to all `spec` files.
-* `/e2e/cypress/tests/utils`: this folder contains common utility functions.
+* `/e2e-tests/cypress/tests/utils`: this folder contains common utility functions.
-* `/e2e/cypress/cypress.config.ts`: this file is for Cypress {{<newtabref href="https://docs.cypress.io/guides/references/configuration.html#Options" title="configuration">}}.
+* `/e2e-tests/cypress/cypress.config.ts`: this file is for Cypress {{<newtabref href="https://docs.cypress.io/guides/references/configuration.html#Options" title="configuration">}}.
-* `/e2e/cypress/package.json`: this file is for all the dependencies related to Cypress end-to-end testing.
+* `/e2e-tests/cypress/package.json`: this file is for all the dependencies related to Cypress end-to-end testing.

 ### Writing End-to-End Tests

 #### Where should a new test go?
 You will need to either add the new test to an existing `spec` file, or create a new file.
 Sometimes, you will be informed (for example through issue descriptions) of the specific folder the test file should go in, or the actual test file being amended.
-As aforementioned, the `e2e/cypress/tests/integration` folder is where all of the tests live, with subdirectories that roughly divide the tests by functional areas.
-Cypress is configured to look for and run tests that match the pattern of `*_spec.ts`, so a good new test file name for an issue like {{<newtabref href="https://github.com/mattermost/mattermost-server/issues/18184" title=`Write Webapp E2E with Cypress: "MM-T642 Attachment does not collapse" #18184`>}} would be `attachment_does_not_collapse_spec.ts`, to ensure that it gets picked up.
+As aforementioned, the `e2e-tests/cypress/tests/integration` folder is where all of the tests live, with subdirectories that roughly divide the tests by functional areas.
+Cypress is configured to look for and run tests that match the pattern of `*_spec.ts`, so a good new test file name for an issue like {{<newtabref href="https://github.com/mattermost/mattermost-server/issues/18184" title=`Write Web App E2E with Cypress: "MM-T642 Attachment does not collapse" #18184`>}} would be `attachment_does_not_collapse_spec.ts`, to ensure that it gets picked up.
 > *Note*: There may be some JavaScript `spec` files, but new tests should be written in TypeScript.
 If you are adding a test to an existing `spec` file, convert that file to TypeScript if necessary.

 If you don't know where a test should go, first check the names of the subdirectories, and select a folder that describes the functional area of the test best.
 From there, look to see if there is already a `spec` file that may be similar to what you are testing; if there is one, it would be possible to add the test to the pre-existing file.